Patricia Maria Țig: 2017–2018: Break from tour

-2019: Back on the ITF Circuit, return to WTA competition
+2019: Back on the ITF Circuit and to WTA Tour events

 Țig returned to action in April 2019, after healing her injuries and giving birth to daughter Sofia in November 2018.
 She played a series of nine $15k tournaments over ten weeks in Cancún, Mexico.
 She retired or gave her opponent a walkover in three of the first four, as the inactivity led to injuries – including a recurrence of the knee issue.
 By the fifth tournament, she made the final.
 She did the same in the seventh, and won the last two.

 The Romanian would have preferred to start at the $25k level.
 But the new pro circuit rules instituted for 2019 made it impossible for her to gain entry with no ranking.
 She earned no ranking points for those results.
 "So we went there for nothing.
-I got, like, 30 points (actually, 37), which means I’m going to be around 500 (in the WTA rankings).
-So that doesn’t get me anywhere," she said in an interview. Țig will find them reinstated in August as the ITF partly rolls back the new circuit rules.
-She could gain as many as 25 more spots in the rankings when that occurs.
+I got, like, 30 points (actually, 37), which means I'm going to be around 500 (in the WTA rankings).
+So that doesn't get me anywhere", she said in an interview. Țig will find them reinstated in August as the ITF partly rolls back the new circuit rules.

 Țig returned to the WTA Tour at the Bucharest Open as a wildcard into qualifying.
 She won her three rounds of qualifying to make it to the main draw where she defeated Anna Bondár in the first round to advance to the last 16.
 In the second round, she defeated the top seed and defending champion Anastasija Sevastova, 6–2, 7–5.
 She went on to defeat Kristýna Plíšková and Laura Siegemund.
 In the final, she lost to Elena Rybakina.
 This was the second singles final in her career.
 She returned to rankings on July 22, at No. 264.

 At the Baltic Open, where she used her protected ranking, she defeated Ankita Raina and Anhelina Kalinina, before losing to Anastasia Potapova.

 Țig won the Karlsruhe Open, a WTA 125 tournament, defeating Alison Van Uytvanck and advancing back in the top 150, to No. 148.

+She finished the season in the top 125 at world No. 111 on 4 November 2019.

-2020: French Open third round, first WTA title & top 60 debut
+2020–2022: French Open third round, first WTA title & top 60, Hiatus

-After reaching semifinals at the Thailand Open, where she lost to Magda Linette, Țig reentered top 100, reaching No. 84.
+After reaching semifinals at the Thailand Open, where she lost to Magda Linette, Țig reentered top 100, reaching world No. 84 on 17 February 2020.

-In September, she won her first WTA Tour title at Istanbul.
-On 26 October she reached her career-high ranking of No. 56.
+In September 2020, she won her first WTA Tour title at Istanbul.
+On 26 October 2020, she reached her career-high ranking of world No. 56.